 - Must successfully complete any required interviews by the Selection Committee of the Advanced Studies program;

-- Achieve a minimum grade of “B” in the basic core curriculum course related to the Advanced Studies program, as defined by the lead course instructor;
+- Achieve a minimum grade of “B” in the basic core curriculum course related to the chosen content area

-- Provide acceptable documentation determined by the Director of the Advanced Studies program.
+- Provide appropriate documentation determined by the Director of the Advanced Studies program.

 For questions about the Advanced Studies Program, please contact the program’s Director, Dr. Melissa Vitek at firstname.lastname@example.org or 215.780.1527.